bythedoor/special-tic-tac-toe/README.md

 # special-tic-tac-toe
-> a basic, reziable tic tac toe game in python
+> a basic, resizable tic tac toe game in python

 ## Issues
 - No restart button